-For those of us who walk the path of getting sober, rebuilding your life can seem overwhelming and intimidating.
+For those who walk the path of getting sober, rebuilding your life can seem overwhelming and intimidating.
 It may be that you feel you’ve done too much damage to ever dream of getting your life back, or that you feel so out of your element that you don’t know where to begin.

 1. Start with the small things.